TheSighing/chimera/README.md

 https://chimeraapi.herokuapp.com/links/wolf

 ```
-#Note Restful-API will evolve separately from this API to ensure useability
+#Note Restful-API will evolve separately from this API (further documentation to come).

 ### TODO